CLEVELAND INDIANS

-Cleveland was a charted member of the American League, winning its first home game 4-3 over Milwaukee on April 29, 1901.
+Cleveland was a charter member of the American League, winning its first home game 4-3 against Milwaukee on April 29, 1901.
 They were originally dubbed the Blues, a name once used by Cleveland's National League entry in the 1880's.

 The Tribe made it to the top in 1920, even with the stunning on-field death of their sparkplug shortstop Ray Chapman.
 He took a direct hit in the head on a fast ball launched by New York's Carl Mays on August 16.
 Chapman collapsed at home plate, never regained consciousness and died the following morning.